thebanprince/A3-Antistasi-Plus-PrinceFork/README.md

 - Antistasi Community Edition by Official Antistasi Community
 - Magrepack by Outlawled, R3vo and OOster
 - HALs_Store by HallyG, R3vo and barman75
+- DRO by mbrdmn
+- Discord Rich Presence by ConnorAU
 - Antistasi Plus fork by Socrates